-7.3 Compliance with Local Performance Indicator In addition to the service performance statistics listed in paragraph 7.3 above: Enforcement of food safety legislation has been implemented in accordance with the Ribble Valley 'Food Safety' Enforcement Policy (Rev. January 2011) and associated standard procedures.
-In the year 2018/19, there have been no complaints received about the Food Safety enforcement activity.
-7.4 Identification of significant variance from Service Plan To be monitored monthly and any significant variation from the plan to be reported promptly to the Health & Housing Committee.
+Ribble Valley 'Food Safety' Enforcement Policy (Rev. January 2011) and associated standard procedures.

+- In the year 2016/17, there have been no complaints received about the Food Safety enforcement activity. - 7.4 Identification of significant variation of significant variation from the plan to be reported promptly to the Health & Housing Committee.